 Contractor pensions – contributions cap blow to higher earners

-New tax laws will seriously limit the ability of high-earning UK contractors to make adequate financial provision for their retirement, according to Tony Harris, of Independent Financial Advisers (IFAs) Contractor Financials.
+New tax laws will seriously limit the ability of high-earning UK contractors to make adequate financial provision for their retirement, according to an expert independent financial adviser.

 Successful contractors earning at the higher end of the scale have had their tax planning and future retirement income seriously disrupted following new pension rules introduced by the Chancellor in April’s Budget.